zX3no/Omnia/README.md

+I feel this information could be useful for people looking for a language.
+Should rename the project.

 ## Goals

 I've heard good and bad things about many languages before, people often pick favourites and get very defensive about them.